Monday, February 21, 2022

 Large gossans that cover several acres may be situated over giant sulfide-enriched veins or massive sulfide deposits.
 These may contain gold and/or valuable base metals (copper, zinc, lead, etc).
 One very large gossan in the Hartville uplift in eastern Wyoming is so distinct that I ended up naming it “Gossan Hill”—it overlies a massive sulfide deposit.
 One of the better places to look for specimen-grade gold samples is within gossans containing boxworks.
 Boxworks is a distinct vuggy and rusty rock.

-some of the iron from the pyrite stains the rock and much of the sulfur is
+mostly inert, and may remain in place within the boxwork pits, while some of the iron from the pyrite stains the rock and

 dozen of these samples and started a gold rush in 1981.
 Even this area